The Tigers travel to Lafayette, La. this weekend for the Ragin' Cajuns Invitational.

 Memphis softball vs Alcorn State on April 10, 2012 at the Tiger Softball Complex.
 All photos by Joe Murphy

-Andy Lott begins his second season with the University of Memphis.
+Andy Lott is in his third season with the University of Memphis.
 After spending the past five years as an assistant coach under head coach Natalie Poole at Memphis, McNeese State and Georgia Southern, Lott was elevated to associate head coach at Memphis in 2013.

 A native of Chesapeake, Va., Lott spends the majority of his time at Memphis working with the infield as well as helping the staff oversee hitting.

 In his first season at Memphis, Lott helped the Tigers to a 20-37 overall record and 8-16 mark in Conference USA play.
 He guided junior third baseman Laura Curtis to All-Conference USA second team honors, helping her become just the seventh player in program history to earn All-C-USA accolades.